flintco/professional-resources/README.md

 ### Onboarding

 - [Onboarding and the Cost of Team Debt](https://www.kateheddleston.com/blog/onboarding-and-the-cost-of-team-debt)
-  - If technical debt is the eventual consequence of poor design, team debt is the eventual consequence of not training employees correctly which leads to suboptimal team performance.
+  - If technical debt is the eventual consequence of poor design, team debt is the eventual consequence of not training employees correctly which leads to sub-optimal team performance.
   - Onboarding is complete when team member is "reliably independent"
   - Teams that onboard badly get less work done with the addition of new engineers